bruno-rocha-movile/WoW-auction-profits-scanner/README.md

 # Configuration

+Get a WoW api key from https://dev.battle.net/

-Open config.properties to setup your realm information and add the IDs of the items you want to track.
+Open config example.properties to setup your realm information and add the IDs of the items you want to track.
 You can find them at Wowhead's urls, like http://www.wowhead.com/item=124105/starlight-rose (Starlight Rose's id is 124105)

+Rename it to config.properties afterwards

 # Running